 Multitasking is for losers.
 Seriously.
 It will drain your energy and leave you doing a half-hearted job.
 Pick out the most important job of the day and focus on doing that and that alone.
 Yes, you've got loads of other things you need to do.
 But multitasking won't get anything done any faster.
 Concentrate on one job before moving onto the next.

 Social media is great for networking, building new relationships and winning new business, but it can also be a huge distraction.
 Switch it off when you need to concentrate and only spend a short time every day updating your Twitter or Facebook accounts.

 28. Make the most of Twitter

 When using Twitter, don't bitch, gossip, complain or moan – people don't like negativity and will be turned off.
-Just be nice, professional and positive and you'll be winning.
+Just be nice, professional and positive, and you'll be winning.
 Oh and ditch the desire to self-broadcast.
-This isn't a platform that suits old school marketing.
+It isn't a platform that suits old school marketing.
 Twitter is all about the long game – you're building relationships with people over a longer period, that's what's important.

 29. Push yourself out of your comfort zone